An informative picture of Electric vs. Hydrogen vehicles

 Cons of Hydrogen Fuel Cell Vehicles

-- Less energy efficient compared to EVs: The process of producing hydrogen, converting it to electricity, and using it to power the vehicle is less efficient than the direct use of electricity in EVs.
-(I won't go into to much detail in this, but to summarize the reason behind this in one phrase: laws of Thermodynamics)
+• Less energy efficient compared to EVs: The process of producing hydrogen, converting it to electricity, and using it to power the vehicle is less efficient than the direct use of electricity in EVs.
+(We won't go into too much detail here, but the reason comes down to one thing: the laws of thermodynamics.)

 Both electric and hydrogen fuel cell vehicles have their merits and challenges.
 EVs currently have the edge with a more developed infrastructure and better energy efficiency.
-However, hydrogen FCVs offer quicker refueling and longer ranges, making them a promising option for the future.
-As technology advances and infrastructure develops, we may see a future where both technologies coexist, each serving different needs and preferences in the quest for sustainable transportation.
+Hydrogen FCVs, on the other hand, offer quicker refueling and longer ranges, which keeps them in the running.

 As technology advances and infrastructure improves, we may see a future where both technologies coexist, each serving different needs and preferences.
 For now, the choice depends on your priorities: convenience and efficiency with EVs, or quick refueling and longer range with FCVs.